 The LPR-AHD5 is our best selling CCTV LPR camera (coax cable + BNC video connector).
 However, if you are looking for overall

 best LPR camera system, please take a look at our Viewtron IP based system that includes a network LPR camera and network video recorder with built-in automatic number plate recognition software (ANPR).

-Installers will be interested in this product if they are searching for any of following.
+Installers will be interested in the LPR-AHD5 product if they are searching for any of following.

 - AHD LPR camera

 This license plate recognition camera can be used to record the plates of stationary and moving vehicles.
 This camera has a 5-50mm motorized lens that lets the installer adjust the zoom angle of the picture.
 This camera is designed

 to be mounted up to 50 feet (15 meters) from the target recording zone.
 The camera should be mounted less than 16 feet / 5 meters high.
 The less of an angle to the target license plate recording zone, the better this camera works.
 This camera has been tested to be effective in capturing license plates on moving vehicles up to 65 MPH / 105 KM/Hr.
 It can also capture plates on slowly moving vehicles and vehicles that are completely stopped.

 This camera is hardwired to a surveillance DVR using an RG59 coax cable.
 CCTV Camera Pros recommends iDVR-PRO DVRs for use with this camera. iDVR-PROs can record at 1080p resolution / 30 frames per second.
 30 FPS recording is recommended for license plate capture systems.

 You can learn about the iDVR-PRO DVRs that we recommend for LPR systems here.